defenseunicorns/uds-docs/src/content/docs/security/overview.md

 ### Identity and Access Management (IdAM):
 * Keycloak provides centralized authentication, enabling single sign-on (SSO) and role-based access control (RBAC) to restrict access to authorized users.

-### Custom Resource Policies:
+### Workload Policies:
-* [Pepr](https://pepr.dev/) enables the creation of type-safe policies and operators, ensuring security baselines are enforced automatically within Kubernetes clusters.
+* [Pepr](https://pepr.dev/) is used to enforce policies on cluster workloads, following best practices like the [Kubernetes Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) and [Big Bang's Kyverno Policies](https://docs-bigbang.dso.mil/latest/packages/kyverno-policies/docs/policies/).
+Pepr mutations are also used to force workloads into compliance where possible.

 ### Software Composition Analysis:
 * UDS continuously monitors the software supply chain, ensuring only verified components are deployed.